xanarc/xanarc.github.io/_posts/2019-06-25-Starting with Jekyll.md

 category: blog
 author: xanamorris
 description: Jekyll installation
-hidden: true

 ---

+#Jekyll Installation

-#Let´s start with the installation then!
+##Let´s start with the installation then!

 To start, you´ll need to install Ruby + devkit (easy [executable](https://rubyinstaller.org/downloads/)).
 I´m chosing the last version at the moment, 2.6.3 -1.
 Accept the license, ok, install, when you press finish the command line will open and it will keep processing the installation, you only need to sit back and relax, in a few minutes it will be done!